Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 PUBLIC SPACES SCENE#09

-It's important to be considerate of others in public spaces such as parks, stations, shopping malls, etc. This video introduces some tips for having a comfortable stay in Japan, including how to avoid loud conversations, how to dispose of trash, and how to use benches.
+It's important to be considerate of others in public spaces like parks, stations, and shopping malls.
+This video introduces tips for having a comfortable time in Japan, including how to avoid loud conversations, how to dispose of trash, and how to use benches.

 Simplified Chinese version